This information on this page addresses the following:

-Andrew Turnell’s business, Resolutions, has registered and therefore owns the trademark to the name ‘Signs of Safety’ and the associated logo.
+Andrew Turnell’s business, Elia, has registered and therefore owns the trademark to the name ‘Signs of Safety’ and the associated logo.

 Only licensed Signs of Safety® trainers and consultants are permitted to deliver commercial or paid training or consultation using the name ‘Signs of Safety’.
 Licensed Signs of Safety trainers and consultants will be easily identifiable because they may use the logo.

 Steve Edwards, who created the Signs of Safety together with Andrew Turnell, has an irrevocable license to use the name and brand.

 Elia also owns the intellectual property created and copyrighted by Andrew Turnell, including the two Signs of Safety assessment and planning frameworks and numerous variations Andrew has created over many years, along with his writings, ideas, case examples, video recordings, DVDs, workbooks, names and titles, training materials, practice guidance and the like.
 All of this is also covered by the trademark.

 Alongside this Elia holds other trademarks connected to the Signs of Safety approach including Signs of Success™, My Three Houses™ and Family Safety Circles®.

 What is the purpose of licensing Signs of Safety?

 The Signs of Safety is not an end in itself but rather is a vehicle to create child protection practice and organisation that does the following:

 - Places families and children, and those who have natural connections to the children, in the middle of directing their lives and the decision-making when they are caught up in child protection matters.

 - Provides a rigorous, participatory risk assessment and planning process that enables practitioners to lead the casework so that the assessment, decision-making and planning are completely understandable to the service recipients.